Let’s make maths fun!

 Research has shown early experiences with maths have long-lasting outcomes in terms of educational achievement and life chances.
 It’s very clear why maths is so important in our lives.

 A good grasp of maths has certainly helped me in my life; it’s given me the skills to create my new numbers game called “Sum Fun” and enabled me to run my own accountancy practice.
 If anything, my livelihood now depends on maths!

 Why is the NYMA a great opportunity for children

 The National Young Mathematicians’ Awards is a fantastic opportunity for children to develop their maths skills and I am delighted that Sum Games Limited has been given the opportunity to sponsor Explore Learning’s event this year.
 What makes the competition great is that it’s designed to inspire and challenge talented young mathematicians from primary schools across the country.

 The tasks set are quite different from the sorts of activities you might do at school, so this only adds to the fun!
-I like that as well as being judged on your individual problem solving skills you will also be assessed for how well you work as team – another very important life skill.
+I like that as well as being judged on your individual problem-solving skills you will also be assessed for how well you work as a team – another very important life skill.